joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-30-can-you-pile-the-primes.md

 ## Solution

 The state space for this problem is enormous, so we need to be careful about how we search it.
-Absent any planning, we are contending with $N!$ factorial possible assignments of primes to groups.
+Absent any planning, we are contending with $N!$ possible assignments of primes to groups.
 Due to this, any kind of graph search or dynamic programming approach is going to take a very long time to descend to a leaf, simply because the search tree is so wide.

 If we could bail out of the search tree as soon as it was clear we were in a dead end, we could turn the tree into something more manageable, like a bush.
 We know that each bin has to sum to the same value, so if we ever go over that value, we know that we're in a dead end.